Understanding the DEAR MAN Skill: A Key to Effective Communication

 **Disclaimer

 The information provided in this article is for educational purposes only and is not intended to serve as medical advice, diagnosis, or treatment.
-Always consult with a qualified healthcare provider before beginning any new treatment, including light therapy, to ensure it is appropriate for your specific health needs.
+Always consult with a qualified healthcare provider before beginning any new treatment, to ensure it is appropriate for your specific health needs.
 The use of this information is at your own risk.
 The authors and publishers assume no liability for any injuries or damages resulting from the use or misuse of this information.
-Light therapy may not be suitable for everyone, especially those with pre-existing medical conditions, and it is essential to seek professional medical guidance before starting treatment.
+This information may not be suitable for everyone, especially those with pre-existing medical conditions, and it is essential to seek professional medical guidance before starting treatment.

 Previous